 - How to Use an Offshore Company for Cryptocurrency Tax Benefits

-There are ways to make it work, but it does require more work and planning on both ends.
-Each case is so individual and has to be customized to meet the needs of customers while also fitting into the developing realm of crypto banking and business.
+The concept of cryptocurrency is relatively new when compared to regular money or precious metals.
+Each crypto client we get, and their situation is highly individual.
+That’s why the Action Plan has to be customized to meet the needs of customers while also fitting into the developing realm of crypto banking and business.

-In its simplest form, cryptocurrency is a digital token that is produced as a reward for processing the transactions.
+In its simplest form, cryptocurrency is a digital currency that is produced as a reward for processing transactions.
 These transactions are logged into a decentralized ledger called the blockchain.
 Bitcoin was the first cryptocurrency and still remains the biggest player.

 The process of running the algorithms that control the blockchain is referred to as mining.
 Similar to the mining of gold and silver, crypto miners must dig through mountains of data to “extract” a solution to make sense of the transaction history and get a token as a reward.

 The more cryptocurrencies that exist, the more difficult they are to produce and the fewer tokens a miner receives for finding the solution.
 With all this in mind, it’s important to note that most cryptocurrencies have a hard limit as to how many can be produced.

 Bitcoin, for example, has a hard limit of 21 million producible tokens.

 This actually creates cryptocurrencies’ greatest advantage over traditional currencies: there is no risk of hyperinflation.
 In fact, there is deflationary pressure.